ahadjidj/Streaming-Workshop-with-HDF/README.md

 sudo cp -R minifi-0.5.0/. /usr/hdf/current/minifi
   ```

-In addition to NiFi, we will need the MiNiFi toolkit to convert our XML template file into YAML file understeable by MiNiFi.
+In addition to NiFi, we will need the MiNiFi toolkit to convert our XML template file into YAML file understandable by MiNiFi.

   ```
 wget http://apache.claz.org/nifi/minifi/0.5.0/minifi-toolkit-0.5.0-bin.tar.gz